 The UN Commission on the Status of Women (CSW) is the chief global intergovernmental body dedicated to promoting equal rights and opportunities for all women and girls, and this meeting is the UN’s largest annual gathering on gender equality and women’s empowerment.

 “My speech was focused on empowering women with climate smart technology in addressing ecological issues,” Sam said.
-“I spotlighted the critical role women in addressing ecological issues but most importantly the need to empower women and girls in vulnerable communities to become resilient in the face of climate crises through climate-smart intervention programs and support.”
+“I spotlighted the critical role of women in addressing ecological issues but most importantly the need to empower women and girls in vulnerable communities to become resilient in the face of climate crises through climate-smart intervention programs and support.”

 “We also talked about the application of technology of consciousness through the Transcendental Meditation technique, which offers an enriching experience that can greatly assist in achieving a more balanced and fulfilled life,” Sam said.
-“We discussed some benefits of Transcendental Meditation in countries like Bangladesh, India, and Uganda, we also shared our personal experiences and initiatives we are leading in our respective countries to empower women.”
+“We discussed some benefits of Transcendental Meditation in countries like Bangladesh, India, and Uganda.
+We also shared our personal experiences and initiatives we are leading in our respective countries to empower women.”

 “Standing at the United Nations headquarters in New York,” Ansoya said, “representing MIU as the president of the Student Government, was one of the most thrilling and meaningful moments of my journey.
 At first, I felt a little nervous speaking on such a global stage.
 Surrounded by leaders and changemakers was both exciting and overwhelming.
 But before starting my talk, I took five minutes to meditate.
 That moment of silence, of grounding myself in pure awareness, changed everything.
 When I opened my eyes, I felt ready not just to speak, but to take over the world.”